Nakaya Personalization Options

 Ruthenium: Similar to fumigated finish, ruthenium plating makes a great match when choosing a ruthenium-plated nib.

 Zogan inlays are diamond-shaped and created either from 24k yellow gold or 18k white gold.
 Placement is on the gripping section in line with the nib.
-Please note that Zogan inlays are available for any Nakaya pen with an ebonite body, but are not available for the small number of Briarwood or acrylic-body pens.
+Zogan inlays are available for any Nakaya pen with an ebonite body, but are not available for the small number of Briarwood or acrylic-body pens.

 Personalized Kanji in Maki-e